saneh77/LightningRecordForm/README.md

 ✅ Supports Create, Edit, and View modes
 ✅ Works with any standard or custom object
 ✅ Auto-handles layouts and fields based on API names
-✅ Compatible with Screen Flows
+✅ Auto-handles fields level security,errors and validation rules ✅ Compatible with Screen Flows
-✅ Easily customizable with CSS classes and labels
-✅ Quick to deploy and configure
+✅ Easily customizable with Point and click config settings ✅ Quick to deploy and configure

 <h3>Deploy to Salesforce</h3>